-- Annual Provider feedback letters containing a list of patients identified with the relevant disease; - Clinical resources such as patient assessment forms and diagnostic tools' - Patient education resources: - Provider Newsletters promoting the health management programs, including how to enroll patients and outcomes of the programs; - Clinical Practice Guidelines; and, - Preventive Health Guidelines.
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease - Clinical resources such as patient assessment forms and diagnostic tools' - Patient education resources - Provider Newsletters promoting the health management programs, including how to enroll patients and outcomes of the programs - Clinical Practice Guidelines; and, - Preventive Health Guidelines. - Case Management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicated

-Additional information on health management programs is available from your local Passport Healthcare Services Department toll free at (800) 578-0775.
+Additional information on health management programs is available from your local Passport Healthcare Services Department.